blueturtleai/gimp-stable-diffusion/README.md

 2. Nagivate here https://huggingface.co/CompVis/stable-diffusion-v-1-4-original and agree to the shown agreement.

-3. Download the model file from here: https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/resolve/main/sd-v1-4.ckpt (4 GB).
+3. Go to "Settings/Access Tokens" on the left side.

-4. Login into your Google account and upload the file to your Google drive.
-Please use the original filename (sd-v1-4.ckpt).
+4. Click on "New Token", enter a name, select "Read" as role, click on create and copy the token.

 #### Colab server
 1. Open this link in a new tab [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/blueturtleai/gimp-stable-diffusion/blob/main/gimp-stable-diffusion.ipynb)